 Bangkok faces high and rising temperatures: over one month in a typical year already sees daily average temperatures near 30°C.

-Without global action to tackle climate change, these hot days are projected to increase by 50 percent by 2050.
+Heat in Bangkok is already entering unbearable levels, and without global action to tackle climate change, these hot days are projected to increase by 50 percent by 2050.

 Heat and humidity are a major drag on worker productivity, causing overall losses valued at 5 percent of output in a typical year, or USD 8.6 billion (THB 293 billion).
 Without action to reduce emissions or adapt to the changing climate, heat- and humidity-related labor productivity losses could reach USD almost 16 billion (USD 15.6 billion/THB 532 billion) by 2050, or 6 percent of total economic output and a value equivalent to a quarter of pre-pandemic tourist spending across all of Thailand.

 Losses fall most heavily in lower paid sectors, with outdoor workers losing as much as 40 percent of output.
 Extreme heat is also a major contributor to energy poverty, with heat driving energy consumption and bills to contribute to more than 11 percent of household spending.

 Bangkok has some worker protection laws in place to manage heat exposure.
 Further plans for climate action present an opportunity for more ambitious regulation and investment.

 Outdoor workers in informal occupations such as motorbike drivers may already lose nearly one-third of their productive working hours to heat stress, forcing them to choose between their income and their safety.